 Publishers: John Wiley, British Computer Society, Oxford University

 Press, MCB University Press, Chapman & Hall

-Resources: Journals: Electronic Publishing - Origination,
+Resources: Journals: Electronic Publishing - Origination, Dissemination

-Journal of Programming Languages, Object Oriented Systems
+of Programming Languages, Object Oriented Systems (all C&H)

 at Nottingham University involving Wiley.
 Separately, there are plans to